 - Watch your diet.
-Eating a balanced, healthy diet will help reduce the risk of smelly feet.
+Eating a balanced, healthy diet helps reduce the risk of smelly feet.

 Medication & Treatments for Stinky Feet

-If you’ve tried all six options above, Dr. Antonopoulos suggests contacting your primary care provider for more advice.
+If you’ve tried all the options above, Dr. Antonopoulos suggests contacting your primary care provider for more advice.
 Medical professionals can offer a variety of other options.

 - Prescription medications.
 They include topical steroids, antifungals or antibacterials.